ViaQ/Main/README-install.md

 These instructions and config files are for an all-in-one, single machine, run ansible on the same machine you are installing ViaQ on.

-*NOTE* *THIS IS NOT FOR PRODUCTION USE*

-The setup below is for a developer or demo machine, all-in-one, running Ansible in *local* mode to install ViaQ on the same machine as Ansible is running on.
-It also configures the `AllowAllPasswordIdentityProvider` which means anyone can log in using the OpenShift UI.
+The setup below is for a an all-in-one machine, running Ansible in *local* mode to install ViaQ on the same machine as Ansible is running on.
+It also configures the `AllowAllPasswordIdentityProvider` with `mappingMethod: lookup`, which means the administrator will need to manually create users.
+See below for more information about users.

 Ansible is used to install ViaQ and OCP or Origin using OpenShift Ansible.
 The following packages are required: openshift-ansible